The best lightweight Linux distro can make it simple and easy to revive older hardware and even replace your current operating system.

-As a result, they have become too bloated for older machines, even if you manually delete files.
+As a result, they have become too bloated for older machines.
 Without a healthy dollop of system memory and an extra core or two, these distros may not deliver the best performance.

 Thankfully, there are many lightweight distros, trimmed and tweaked by expert hands, which can be used to breathe new life into older hardware.